 Before you type any values, you’ll need to locate the relevant Python paths.
 The paths that we are interested are:

-- The Python application path, which is the directory where you installed your Python; and
+- The Python application path, which is the folder where you installed your Python; and

 - The Python Scripts path.
 The Scripts folder should be located within the Python application path.